 in circumstances where prior approval and medical and/or mental health assessment are impractical due to the inmate’s behavior or being an immediate threat to himself, staff or others, approval and assessment may occur subsequent to the inmate being placed in restraints;

-staff shall directly and continually observed inmates who are restrained prior to a medical assessment,; and

-and/or mental health and/or mental health subsequent visual observation shall be made at least every fifteen 15 minutes.
+restrained inmates shall be under constant visual observation by staff; and,

+,; and

+(iii) after the initial medical and/or mental health assessment, the restrained inmate shall be assessed by medical and/or mental health staff every two (2) hours, absent any extraordinary circumstances; .

+(iv) if an inmate is restrained for greater than eight (8) hours, a mental health assessment must be conducted and documented.
+In addition, the Sheriff/facility administrator must be contacted and notified of the circumstances, and this shall be documented by staff.

 (c) staff utilizing four/five point restraints or a restraint chair shall submit a report prior to the end of the tour of duty unless prevented by extraordinary circumstances.